-Given the importance of the sustainability topic for today's business curriculum, it is also particularly disappointing to note that our conventional methods are also failing to meet the expectations of 'NetGen' students, highlighting a need for innovation in the classroom (Lincoln 2008; Pelton and True 2004).
-As Matulich, Papp, and Haytko (2008, p.
-1) note, "the new learning environment for the Net Generation should be active, collaborative, experiential, team-based, and as self paced as possible", and (2008, p.
-2) "class time is most effective for these students when it involves interactions. demonstration, and social networking." (see also Close, Dixit, and Maholtra 2005).
+Given the importance of the sustainability topic for today's business curriculum, it is also particularly disappointing to note that our conventional university teaching and assessment methods have been criticized for their reliance on assumptions that 'good' course design inevitably supports the knowledge-skills implementation link for students (Smythe 1987).
+Further, conventional methods are also failing to meet the expectations of 'NetGen' students, highlighting a need for innovation in the classroom (Lincoln 2008; Pelton & True 2004).
+This article outlines an alternative perspective on the problem, and includes two illustrations of a combined model of experiential learning, reflective practice and metaphor, as applied to the teaching of sustainability in the business classroom.

+As Matulich, Papp and Haytko (2008, p.
+1) note, 'the new learning environment for the Net Generation should be active, collaborative, experiential, team-based, and as self paced as possible', and (2008, p.
+2) 'class time is most effective for these students when it involves interactions, demonstration, and social networking' (see also Close, Dixit & Maholtra 2005).
+Lincoln (2008), Pelton and True (2004) and others note that if we are to effectively educate the current generation of students we must adapt our teaching tools to their needs and expectations.
 The question is how to adapt without trading the integrity of the learning outcomes we aspire to stimulate in students.
-We now discuss how a combined model of experiential learning theory, reflective practice, and metaphor can be successfully applied to meet the challenges indicated above.
+We now discuss how a combined model of experiential learning theory, reflective practice and metaphor can be successfully applied to meet the challenges indicated above.

 Experiential learning has been proposed as an effective vehicle for 1) developing cognitive skills, 2) for supporting knowledge acquisition relevant to professional contexts, and 3) for promoting self-direction in the learning process (Brookfield 1986, 1987).
-Experiential learning theory (ELT; Kolb 1984) offers a framework for understanding and addressing individual learning styles by linking experience, reflection, and application, where experience is transformed into generalisable knowledge and principles for action (Kolb 1984; Kolb and Kolb 2005).
-Kolb (1984) posits that learning is more appropriately viewed as a process rather than an outcome, and emphasizes the importance of a continuing cycle of self-development (Kolb 1984; Kolb and Kolb 2005), the 'experiential learning cycle', whereby an individual engages in a concrete experience, on which he or she reflects and then conceptualizes the experience in abstract terms as new principles on which future action experiments can be based.
+Experiential learning theory (ELT) (Kolb 1984) offers a framework for understanding and addressing individual learning styles by linking experience, reflection and application, where experience is transformed into generalisable knowledge and principles for action (Kolb 1984; Kolb & Kolb 2005).
+Kolb (1984) posits that learning is more appropriately viewed as a process rather than an outcome, and emphasizes the importance of a continuing cycle of self-development (Kolb 1984; Kolb & Kolb 2005).

+Additionally, Kolb and others distinguish between traditional modes of instruction, usually assembled under the rubric of pedagogy, versus andragogy, or the type of instruction better suited to adult learners.
+That is, the prior and current experience of adult learners provides a foundation for emergent, transferable principles and practices.
+In Figure 1, Kolb's theory is presented as a cycle, the 'experiential learning cycle', whereby an individual engages in a concrete experience on which he or she reflects and then conceptualizes the experience in abstract terms as new principles on which future action experiments can be based.
 Central to the process is the capacity to examine and expand on one's experience, or, to engage in reflective practice.